khajd/GaTher3DEvo2/README.md

 # GaTher3DEvo

+GaTher3DEvo2 is an extended version of the [GaTher3DEvo software](https://github.com/khajd/GaTher3DEvo), designed for calculating the outcome of evolutionary game theory's payoff matrix while utilizing so-called zones, each with their own payoff matrix.
+Program will check for each cell its position on game lattice and import needed .csv file, containing mentioned payoff matrix.

-Program2.c can be used to calculate the outcome of evolutionary game theory's payoff matrix, while GUI.py to visualize that outcome.
+Program2.c can be used to calculate the outcome of evolutionary game theory's payoff matrix, and GUI.py to visualize that outcome.

 An XML file of the structure defined similarly to what is shown below is needed as an input to both programs:
 ```